ducktors/Valkeyrie/docs/guides/getting-started.md

 ## What is Valkeyrie?

-Valkeyrie is a key-value database that runs entirely in your Node.js process.
-It's built on SQLite, which means it's:

-- **Fast** - No network calls, everything happens in-process
-- **Reliable** - Built on battle-tested SQLite
-- **Simple** - No database server to set up or manage
-- **Portable** - Just a single file on disk (or in-memory)
+Valkeyrie is a **type-safe** key-value database that provides **runtime schema validation** and **automatic TypeScript type inference** through the Standard Schema specification, working seamlessly with Zod, Valibot, ArkType, and other validation libraries.

-Valkeyrie is inspired by [Deno.kv](https://deno.com/kv) and brings a similar developer-friendly API to Node.js.
+Valkeyrie's API is inspired by [Deno.kv](https://deno.com/kv).

 ## Installation